AndyHuerta/GCD_CourseProject/CodeBook.md

 6. Uses descriptive activity names to name the activities in the data set.
 This is done via name_activity function that replace de label of the activity to its corresponding name.

-7. Create independent tidy data set with the average of each variable for each activity and each subject.
+7. Create independent tidy data set with the average of each variable for each activity and each subject, stored in a variable _newData_

 8. Rename Subject and Activity columns.